 To ensure that we are meeting our legal obligations it is vital that significant accidents and incidents are always reported.
 Note that this applies on campus or off.

-If you are unsure of reporting under RIDDOR then the HSE (Health and Safety Executive) have excellent guidance on their website and the Health and Safety Manager is available to provide clarification if required.
+If you are unsure of reporting under RIDDOR the Health and Safety Manager is available to provide clarification and support.